printingplate/printingplate/README.md

-# PrintingPlate
+# printingplate

-A professional environment for WordPress based applications
+A flexibel and lightweight setup for professional WordPress projects

 This is still very much under construction.